 I soon reach a sturdy steel bridge that spans the raging water of Fish Creek.
-I can’t resist pulling out the tripod for a few quick exposures to blur the water as it courses over and around rocks and fallen trees.
+I can’t resist pulling out the tripod for a few long exposures to blur the water as it courses over and around rocks and fallen trees.
 However, ever present in the back of my mind is the nagging worry about reaching the pass and creek crossings before the afternoon when storms and higher water increase the risk of those traverses.
-So, after snapping a few photos, I stuff the tripod back in my pack, sling the bag up onto my back, and continue down the trail.
+So, after snapping a few photos, I stuff the tripod back in my pack and continue down the trail.

 Just past the Fish Creek bridge, the trail reaches the bottom of the several-mile descent and begins to trend upward again.
 I flew up hills like this yesterday, but today I am much more sluggish.
 I’m not sure what the difference is, but I’ve experienced a similar phenomenon while training for long distance running races: some days are just hard for no apparent reason.
 Of course, I don’t often have such beautiful scenery to distract me.